Touchstone Talks: Ep 4 - Beyond the Numbers: Jeffrey Rich on the Human Side of M&A

 End of 2006.

-I went and worked in the hold out
+I went and worked in the hold out.

-that I anticipated
+The recession that I anticipated

 was coming in the insurance space.